 After Attack Surface Analyzer completes its analysis, it generates a report that shows what has changed and highlights any changes that Microsoft considers as important security issues.

 Attack Surface Analyzer can help IT professionals better understand potential vulnerabilities.
-Software developers and independent software vendors can view changes to attack surfaces when they introduce their code on Windows systems.
+Software developers and independent software vendors can view changes to attack surfaces when they their code on Windows systems.

-Security auditors can also use the tool to assess the risks posed by new software, and other IT professionals can use it to learn how line-of-business applications might affect the attack surface.
+Security auditors can also use the tool to assess the risks posed by software, and other IT professionals can use it to learn how line-of-business applications might affect the attack surface.
 Even security incident responders can use Attack Surface Analyzer to gain a better understanding of a system's state during an investigation.

 Using the Attack Surface Analyzer tool

 The Attack Surface Analyzer tool performs two functions.
-The first is to scan a Windows system and collect data for analysis.
+The is to scan a Windows system and collect data for analysis.
 The second is to conduct the analysis and generate a report based on its findings.